 To some people, these things come naturally.
 They instinctively understand the principles of composition.
 They have a “good eye.”
 But for the rest of us, these composition rules must be learned.

 Regardless of which kind of photographer you are, there is always room for improvement.
 Here are a few tips to help you create more pleasing landscapes.

 Here are our 13 top tips for improving your landscape photography composition.

 1. The Rule of Thirds and Beyond

-One of the very first compositional lessons most of us learn as beginner photographers is the “Rule of Thirds”.
+One of the very first compositional lessons most of us learn as beginner photographers is the rule of thirds.
 It probably isn’t a new concept to you.
-Basically it works on the principle that the human eye is naturally drawn to objects roughly one third into an image.
+It works on the principle that the human eye is naturally drawn to objects roughly one-third into an image.

 It’s a solid rule for good photography composition, but don’t limit your landscapes to just the rule of thirds.

-There are a couple more guides that can help you to compose your landscapes in a more visually pleasing way.
-The first is the “Golden Ratio” and the second is the “Golden Triangle”.
+There are a couple more guides that can help you compose your landscapes in a more visually pleasing way.

 The more you practice these principles within your landscape photography composition, the more it will become second nature.

-Many cameras now have the option to overlay grids in the viewfinder or on the LCD screen so you can see these rules in action as you frame up your landscape photography composition.
+Many cameras now have the option to overlay grids in the viewfinder or on the LCD screen.
+So you can see these rules in action as you frame your landscape photography composition.